 Why are Easton Motorcycle Accidents Often More Serious than Other Crashes?

 When motorcyclists are involved in accidents, even low-speed crashes can result in devastating injuries.
-Easton motorcyclists on the I-78 and other highways and roadways are exposed to the elements with no restraints or protection outside of what the driver is wearing.
-In addition, motorcyclists can find themselves at greater risk of accidents in the first place, as drivers in larger vehicles may miss a motorcycle when changing lanes or making turns.
+Easton motorcyclists on I-78 and other highways and roadways are exposed to the elements with no restraints or protection beyond what the driver is wearing.
+In addition, motorcyclists may be at greater risk of accidents in the first place, as drivers of larger vehicles may miss a motorcycle when changing lanes or making turns.

 Most cars and trucks have protections to mitigate harm done to a passenger or driver in an accident, such as airbags, seatbelts, and impact-absorbing frames.
 However, motorcycles offer little to none of these protections.